 We use retarded dipolar magnetosphere in vacuum approximation.
 The numerical 3D code calculates curvature radiation (CR) from primary charges in the inertial observer frame (IOF) as described in [3] and [2].
-The charges (primary $e^{\pm}$ ) are subject to accelerating electric field assumed to be constant in the gaps.
-The primaries (blue arrows in Cartoon) reach Lorentz factors $\gamma \sim$ a few x $10^7$ , and the CR cooling is included to obtain realistic Lorentz factors.
+The charges (primary e[±]) are subject to accelerating electric field assumed to be constant in the gaps.
+The primaries (blue arrows in Cartoon) reach Lorentz factors $\gamma \sim$ a few x 107, and the CR cooling is included to obtain realistic Lorentz factors.
 These are then used to calculate the inverse Compton scattering (ICS) of primaries with SR photons in the optical-infrared domain.

 The model doesn't follow pair creation due to interaction of CR photons with a soft-photon field.
-Instead, we assume that secondary $e^\pm$ of $\gamma \simeq 10^2$ - $10^3$ are formed in a layer which is attached to (placed on top of) the outer gap layer (green arrows in Cartoon).
-These pairs are the source of the soft photon field - synchrotron radiation (SR) which extends across the wide energy range, from hard X-rays to UV to optical and likely to far IR ( 0.001 eV).
+Instead, we assume that secondary e^{\pm} of $\gamma \sim 10^2 - 10^3$ are formed in a layer which is attached to (placed on top of) the outer gap layer (green arrows in Cartoon).
+These pairs are the source of the soft photon field - synchrotron radiation (SR) which extends across the wide energy range, from hard X-rays to UV to optical and likely to far IR (0.001 eV).
 To determine directional characteristics of the SR radiation which would agree with the observed pulses from Vela, we start first with the geometrical version of OG [3].
 The geometrical model assumes a uniform distribution of emissivity in the energy range of interest.
-Therefore, for a given location of the layer in terms of the magnetic-line footprints on the polar cap, the properties of the pulses of radiation (CR in the case of the gap, or SR in the case of the secondary-pairs layer) will be a function of two angles: the inclination angle a of the magnetic axis with respect to the spin axis, and the viewing angle $\zeta$ between the line-of-sight and the spin axis.
+Therefore, for a given location of the layer in terms of the magnetic-line footprints on the polar cap, the properties of the succedary-pairs layer) will be a function of two angles: the inclination angle a of the magnetic axis with respect to the spin axis, and the viewing angle ζ between the line-of-sight and the spin axis.